Gottbow/DotFiles-Arch/README.md

+# Arch linux rices
-Arch rice config to edit, delete some stff
+config to edit, delete some stff